objektwerks/akka/README.md

 3. brewer --- brewed ---> brewery
 4. brewery --- brewed ---> brew meister

-Note how the 'brew' command flows through the brewing process.
-Also, the masher on through to the bottler, each emit an event to the brewer.
+>Note how the 'brew' command flows through the brewing process until it transforms into a brewed event.

+>During the brewing process, the masher on through to the bottler, emits a stage event to the brewer.

-The recipe, brew command and stage events are all displayed in the brew meister UI for a single brewing session.
+>The recipe, brew command and stage events are all displayed in the brew meister UI for a single brewing session.

 Test
 ----